unnamed44/TDM/README.md

 ## Install

-1. Download the dps via clicking in the button `Clone or Download` and then on `Download Zip`.
+1. Download the TDM via clicking in the button `Clone or Download` and then on `Download Zip`.

-2. Uncompress dps,
+2. Uncompress TDM,

    place the resulting folder in `Tera-proxy\bin\node_modules\`